Paraguay: Education

 Literacy was about 93.6% and 87.7% of Paraguayans finish the fifth grade according to UNESCO's last Educational Development Index 2008.
 Literacy does not differ much by gender.
 A more recent study reveals that attendance at primary school by children between 6 and 12 years old is about 98%.
-Primary education is free and mandatory and takes nine years.
+Primary education is free, mandatory and takes nine years.
 Secondary education takes three years.